PROTEIN SYNTHESIS INHIBITOR

 How do I take it?

-Synribo is administered by subcutaneous injection over several days of a 28-day cycle.
+Synribo is administered by subcutaneous injection twice daily for 14 consecutive days of a 28-day cycle.

 Synribo comes in the form of a single-dose vial.